php-fig/fig-standards/proposed/http-client/http-client.md

      * Sends a PSR-7 request and returns a PSR-7 response.
      *
      * Every technically correct HTTP response MUST be returned as is, even if it represents a HTTP
      * error response or a redirect instruction.
-The only exception is 1xx responses which MUST be
+The only exception are 1xx responses which MUST be
      * assembled in the HTTP client.
      *
      * The client MAY do modifications to the Request before sending it.
 Because PSR-7 objects are
      * immutable, one cannot assume that the object passed to ClientInterface::sendRequest() will be the same